Ian8VT/Ian8VT.github.io/qgis/lab_final/lab.md

 ![selected](select_roads_wet.png)

 This next step created my noded network topology layer.
 This inserted an id for each start and end point of the road lines within the attribute table of the road layer and also created a multipoint layer of all source and target points of the roads.
 Below the command of this step is an image of these two layers.
+Once I encountered difficulties with the driving_distance function, I exported the node layer from this step and reuploaded as a new layer just to ensure that there was not a scratch layer which may have resulted in irregularities.
+However, this did not solve the issue.
 ```sql
 alter table roads_school add column source integer;
 alter table roads_school add column target integer;